 - Police and Crime Commissioner/Safer Bristol funded project - looking at police and young people’s relationships.
-The project examines police strategies and tactics to engage and build relationships with young people in areas of historical conflict as well as providing information about the commissioning of services who work with young people.
+The project examines police strategies and tactics to engage and build with young people in areas of historical conflict as well as providing information about the commissioning of services who work with young people.

-- UWE SPUR 6 (early career researcher award) funded project - looking at police officers’ understanding of hate crime.
+- UWE Bristol SPUR 6 (early career researcher award) funded project - looking at police officers’ understanding of hate crime.
 This has already led to a number of impacts including an invitation to advise on the implementation and development of policy and practice for Avon and Somerset Constabulary as well as an invitation to join the Head of Corporate Communications for Avon and Somerset to develop a programme of internal communications focused on raising awareness of vulnerability related issues within the force.

-- UWE QR funded project entitled ‘The gender agenda: The impact of austerity and reform on female police officers’ - The project, supported by Avon and Somerset Assistant Chief Constables and gender agenda lead (ACC Kay Wozniak) is examining issues of retention and promotion for female police officers and staff in relation to current organisational change and reform.
+- UWE Bristol QR funded project entitled ‘The gender agenda: The impact of austerity and reform on female police officers’ - The project, supported by Avon and Somerset Assistant Chief Constables and gender agenda lead (ACC Kay Wozniak) is examining issues of retention and promotion for female police officers and staff in relation to current organisational change and reform.

 - Police and Crime Commissioner funded project - evaluating Avon and Somerset Constabularies new integrated victim support programme (Lighthouse).